temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 The above step is not necessary if you are using GitPod to run this exercise.

-You can also provide these parameters to a cluster in a YAML file.
-An example is provided in `enable_worker_versioning.yaml`.

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at